shader-slang/slang/docs/faq.md

 ### How did this project start?

 The Slang project forked off from the ["Spire"](https://github.com/spire-lang/spire) shading language research project.
-In particular, Slang aims to take the lessons learned in that research effort (about how to make more productive shader compilation languages and tools) and apply them to a stystem that is easier to adopt, and hopefully moreamenable to production use.
+In particular, Slang aims to take the lessons learned in that research effort (about how to make more productive shader compilation languages and tools) and apply them to a stystem that is easier to adopt, and hopefully more amenable to production use.

 ### Why should I use Slang instead of glslang, hlsl2glslfork, the Microsoft open-source HLSL compiler, etc.?